hgscott/marine-library-resequencing/README.md

 ```

 ## To Joseline
 So, my code sucks, and I would suggest figuring out how to get the gene names for the SNPs using a pre-existing tool.
-A few I saw that looked promissing were:
+A few I saw that looked promising were:
 - vcf-annotater: https://github.com/rpetit3/vcf-annotator
 - SnpEff: http://pcingola.github.io/SnpEff/